Fowey: Sports

 The surrounding coastline of Fowey is popular with fishermen and spear-fishermen.
 Many sea creatures can be seen all around the Cornish shoreline, including mullet, bass, mackerel, lobsters and cuttlefish.
 Many of the species can be seen in the Fowey Aquarium in the heart of the town, which includes a very rare Albino Bull Huss.

 The Royal Fowey Yacht Club is based on the harbour front.
 A Pilot Gig Rowing Club races in and around Cornwall, with an event at Fowey being held the same week as the Regatta.
 The club launches from Caffa Mill slip.
 Fowey Golf Club was founded in 1894 and continued until the late 1940s.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in Fowey at the Fowey Grammar School sports ground.

 Public services

 A doctors' surgery called the 'Fowey River Practice' is situated in Rawlings Lane, and is part of a group including two other surgeries in the Fowey River Practice group, which are situated at Par and Polruan.